tsanhan/dotnet-dating-app/README.md

-Sending messages:
-ok so the next task is to activate the 'send' button in the messages thread page. so.. functionality starts with a service, go to message.service.ts
+Fixing the messages component

+ok so first thing we'll fix the entry point of the page and we move on from there. go to messages.component.ts

-ok so now test the message sent in the browser, all works fine!
+ok so we can test in the browser to see the image flickering gone.

-now, some fixes:
-1. in the global messages page, we start off in the 'Inbox' tab, I want to start in the 'Unread' tab.
-2. a small fix: we see we don't have a right image in outBox (this is because I didn't ise ngSwitch in the right manner

-up next: fixing these issues.
+up next: deleting messages